Matthias-Thiele/TMux/README.md

   private:
     TrafficLightStates nextState = INIT;
 ```
-In the constructor, the microcontroller outputs for the LEDs are set.
+In the setup method, the microcontroller outputs for the LEDs are set.
 At this point, the state machine should move on to the next state without delay; setDelay(0) takes over this task.

 ```
-    TrafficLight() {
+    void setup() {
       pinMode(TLED_RED, OUTPUT);
       pinMode(TLED_YELLOW, OUTPUT);
       pinMode(TLED_GREEN, OUTPUT);
       setDelay(0);
     }
 ```
-In the action() method there is then the switch statement over the nextState.
+In the loop() method there is then the switch statement over the nextState.
 ```
-    void action() {
+    void loop() {
       switch(nextState) {
 ```
 For each state from the TrafficLightStates there is then a case label within the switch statement.
 In the INIT state all lights are switched off and the next state is Stop (STOP: Red).